specs as shared reality

 - local clarifications buried under later turns

-Asking each new agent to reconstruct truth from that pile is not robust.
-It is archaeological cosplay.
+asking each new agent to reconstruct truth from that pile wasn't robust. it amounted to archaeological guesswork.

-A spec does not need to be grand or bureaucratic.
-It just needs to collapse uncertainty into a current, inspectable statement.
+a spec didn't need to be grand or bureaucratic. it just needed to collapse uncertainty into a current, inspectable statement.

 - the objective